Iryna-Skakun/instagram_searcher/README.md

 ```
 $ npm start or $ gulp
 ```

-BrowserSync will launch app in your default browser.
+ Launch app in your browser - http://localhost:8080.

 ### Unit testing
 For unit testing used Karma and karma-jasminea plugin - adapter for Jasmine testing framework.